-22-year-old Jarod Von Rueden and 28-year-old Francis Keenan from the United States went missing on New Year’s Eve in 2013 and were found dead in a crevasse 65.5 feet down, having presumably fallen to their deaths after setting out at what park rangers described as an “inappropriate” time in the afternoon.
+22-year-old Jarod Von Rueden and 28-year-old Francis Keenan from the United States went missing on New Year's Eve in 2013.
+They were found dead in a crevasse 65.5 feet down.
+It is presumed they fell to their deaths after setting out at what park rangers described as an “inappropriate” time in the afternoon.

 When he reached a hospital, doctors told him there was a 50:50 chance that his fingers would have to be amputated.
 A fellow climber, 64-year-old Australian, Bob Huggins, was less fortunate and died of cerebral oedema, a severe form of altitude sickness.

 Several people have died of heart attacks on Aconcagua.
 The latest was 58-year-old Briton, Roger Cookson, an experienced mountaineer, in February 2015.
 He suffered respiratory failure only 1,640 feet from the summit.
 His medical records showed him to be in perfect condition.

 The US National Library of Medicine - National Institutes of Health records demographics and circumstances of all deaths on the mountain.
 Between 2001 and 2012, of the 42,731 mountaineers who sought to reach Aconcagua's summit, 33 died.